 Independent Arts has more than 30 years' experience of providing creative activities to older people and community groups.
 Through our Workshops for Wellbeing programme, we offer a range of activities, which can be delivered to a variety of clients in both residential homes and community settings.

-We work hard to provide trained, skilled and talented practitioners for our clients.
+We engage trained, skilled and talented freelance practitioners for our clients.
 All our practitioners are DBS checked and covered by Independent Arts' insurance.

 We are constantly developing the selection of activities we can provide.
 Find out more through the links below.

 We are pleased to have resumed our arts for wellbeing sessions in care homes across the island, as Covid-19 restrictions ease.
 Please contact us for more information.

 During the pandemic, we created and shared hundreds of free workshops and activities, which you can find online on our YouTube channel via the button below.

 These ballerinas were made by residents at Cornelia Manor and were part of a series of StoryBox workshops themed around Stravinsky’s ballet, The Firebird.
 Residents really loved the story and the musical score too.
 They staged a little performance with the puppets for all the residents on Wednesday 13th March 2019!

 We can put together a bespoke series of workshops for homes so that over several weeks residents can explore a range of arts and activities.
 These stunning cushions were created by residents of Newport Residential with guidance from textile artist Mandy Bangerter.
 Needlework was one of several activities enjoyed by residents.

 A Soundbeam session enables people with even the most limited movement to create sound and music.